 Although not true for everybody, it is common for us to spend part of the day wasting time and energy on food related thoughts like: Food quantities, which foods are “bad”, which foods are “good”, at what time is best to eat, try this old diet, try that new diet, try a detox, read about food, count calories, etc. It is also common to let ourselves be consumed by negative thoughts such as: I don’t look like I “should”, I am not thin enough, not muscular enough, not attractive enough, etc.

 This kind of thoughts have a strong tendency to become obsessions.
 It is a fact that there are people who never have a need to diet.
 Yes, these people exist.
 But the truth is that most of us are either new to dieting or have been chronic dieters for years and we are all equally sorrounded by a collective obsession on food.
 An obsession that blinds us and in some cases, consumes us.
-This obsession on food and body becomes an intruder who slowly poisons life’s good moments.
+This obsession on food and body may become an intruder who slowly poisons life’s good moments.

 On the other hand, we are also sorrounded by tons of information from friends, experts and all kinds of media.
 As a result, the good foods vs bad foods debate becomes a constant presence everywhere.
 Since some people choose to eat vegetarian, some choose a high protein diet, some eat gluten free, fat free or low carb, some eat all organic, the “perfect food or diet” debate never ends.